-- 8.2 The Application is for surface area structures that will extend out to around 350M from shore almost double that as contemplated by the MSRMP and further than the contiguous marine farm sites on either side.
-It will reduce the navigation channel through the bay down to around 420 meters which is not enough for a single boat to safely pass through at more than 5 knots, and is certainly not enough for two boats to safely pass each other when navigating through the bay. - 8.3 The farm will also be as close as 80m from the low tide mark on the inside.
+- 8.1.
+An appropriate marine farm location, size and configuration is one that facilitates unimpeded and safe navigational flow along the coastline inside the farm, through the bay on the outside of the farm, and into the coastline through the farm.
+The Application achieves none of the above. - 8.2 The Application is for surface area structures that will extend out to around 380M from shore almost double that as contemplated by the MSRMP. - 8.3 The farm will also be as close as 45m from the low tide mark on the inside.
 This is an improvement on the existing consent but is nonetheless still not acceptable.
 A clearance from the coast of at least 100m is required to afford adequate access to the coastline for larger recreational boats such as launches and yachts.
 The coastline inside of this farm is also colloquially known as 'Top Tolley' and is a well known and regularly used shore-based recreational fishing spot.
-This undoubtedly partly due to the rocky/cobbly sub-tidal seafloor that extends out and into the existing farm area. - 8.4 We submit that on navigational, recreational and ecological grounds the inner boundary of a marine farm at this location should be no closer than 100m from the low tide mark.
-The outer boundary will be dictated by cumulative effect issues but on recreation and navigational grounds alone it should be no closer than 500 meters8 to any existing marine farm or to any proposed aquaculture management area under the MEP on the opposite side of the bay.
+This undoubtedly partly due to the rocky/cobbly sub-tidal seafloor that extends out and into the existing farm area. - 8.4 We submit that on navigational, recreational and ecological grounds the inner boundary of a marine farm at this location should be no closer than 100m from any low tide mark.
+The outer boundary should be dictated by reference to other cumulative effect issues.